-No actions in 2014 on economic inclusion to report on.
+- No actions in 2019 on economic inclusion to report on. - F. Social inclusion

-f) Social inclusion

-• There is an absence of efforts to guarantee the right of persons with disabilities, including landmine survivors, to live independently and to be included in the community, in particular in rural areas.
+There is an absence of efforts to guarantee the right of persons with disabilities, including landmine survivors, to live independently and to be included in the community, in particular in rural areas.
+Barriers such as lack of awareness on their rights and needs, physical inaccessibility, long distance to services and limited access to information are some of the challenges facing persons with disabilities in Minelandia.

-By the end of 2017, Minelandia will have launched the Comprehensive Independent Living Programme to enable persons with disabilities, including landmine survivors, to access a whole range of in-home, residential and other community support services, including personal assistance necessary to support independent living and inclusion the community, especially in rural areas.
+- By the end of 2020, Minelandia will have launched the Comprehensive Independent Living Programme to enable persons with disabilities, including landmine survivors, to access a whole range of in-home, residential and other community support services, including personal assistance necessary to support independent living and inclusion the community, especially in rural areas. - By the end of 2021, Minelandia will have developed a national Physical Accessibility Standards to remove physical barriers by ensuring old public structures/buildings are adapted and new public structures/buildings are constructed accessible to the use of all persons including to individuals with mobility challenges, such as wheelchair users.